 Rooted in Modernist aesthetics, Rand Hardy constructs sculptures utilizing forms that feel familiar, yet appear fresh by virtue of their visual relationships to each other.
-Whether referring to architecture or the human figure, Hardy’s vibrant objects combine wit and elegance, leading the viewer on fanciful journeys through visual twists and turns presented by his sculptural poems.
+Whether referring to architecture or nature, Hardy’s vibrant objects combine wit and elegance, leading the eye on fanciful journeys through visual twists and turns presented by his sculptural poems.

 ABOUT RAND HARDY:

 Originally from West Virginia, New York-based artist Rand Hardy moved to the city in 1967 after receiving a BFA from the San Francisco Art Institute.